harry7557558/desmos-to-3d-model/README.md

 ## How to use

 - Open a 3D Desmos graph
-- Turn off slider and ticker animation
-- Zoom / Resize window for desired shape and line thickness
-- Copy the content of `main-3d.js` and paste into browser JS console
+- Paste `main-3d.js` into F12 JS console
-- Once the model re-loads fully, without changing graph viewport, call a function like `downloadGLB()`, `downloadOBJ()`, or `downloadSTL()` to prompt download the 3D model
+- Follow the prompt to download model
-- Refresh window before viewing/downloading a new graph
+- You can change the 3D model format format by changing `download(GLB|OBJ|STL)()` at the end of the script

-## Limitations / To-do
+## To-do

-- Support exporting points, spheres, and ellipsoids (which are rendered separately in Desmos)
-- Clip mesh parts outside view box (Desmos clips using shader tricks)
-- Fix occassional lag/crash
+- Test on more graphs
 - Fix script when Desmos update breaks it

 ## How it works

-The script creates a wrapper for WebGL that logs 3D model information like geometry and color.
+Thanks user `ronwnor` on Desmos Discord server for pointing out the object `Calc.controller.grapher3d.webglLayer.surfaces` in Desmos 3D graphing calculator.
+Prior to this, the script `main-3d-webgl.js` creates a wrapper for WebGL that logs 3D model information like geometry and color.